[Last updated: 1 February 2026, unless otherwise noted]

 Sustainability reporting

-A listed issuer must issue a sustainability report no later than four months after the end of the financial year.
-The sustainability report must include the following primary components: (i) material environmental, social and governance factors; (ii) climate-related disclosures (consistent with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)); (iii) policies, practices and performance; (iv) targets; (v) sustainability reporting framework, and (vi) a Board statement and associated governance structure for sustainability practices.
+A listed issuer whose stocks are a constituent of the Straits Times Index must issue a sustainability report to shareholders and SGX-ST for its financial year at the same time as the issuance of its annual report.
+The sustainability report must include the following primary components: (i) material environmental, social and governance factors; (ii) climate-related disclosures; (iii) policies, practices and performance; (iv) targets; (v) sustainability reporting framework, and (vi) a Board statement and associated governance structure for sustainability practices.
 The sustainability reporting process must be subject to internal review, but an independent external assurance may additionally be commissioned on the sustainability report.
 Where external assurance is provided on the sustainability report, the sustainability report must be issued no later than five months after the end of the financial year.

 After listing, any issuer must ensure at all times that the public holds at least 10% of its total issued shares excluding treasury shares (excluding preference shares and convertible equity securities) in a class that is listed.
 "Public" refers to persons other than directors, chief executive officer, substantial shareholders (5%) or controlling shareholders (15%) of the issuer and its subsidiaries, and their respective associates.